Q-code-unique/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The first script is to print Hello, world followed by a new line
+The first script is to print Hello world followed by a new line